 Don’t include too much text in your slides - less is more!
 Make the most of headings, bullets and images.
 Read more about font pairings for the classroom and get a guide of downloadable Google fonts here.

 Don't spend too much time on design.
 Use colors, features and fonts that are easy to read, backed by neutral backgrounds.
 It's helpful to have a small collection of templates that are easy for you to work with.
 Check out some I've made here

 Don’t get rigid and feel stuck to your slides, if things change mid lesson, be ready to adapt or give up the slides if that’s not where your students are at.
 Save them for another day.

 Do find a program/app that works best for you and your device (on an iPad?
 Go for Keynote!
 Windows?
 Use powerpoint.
 Planning collaboratively with other teachers and want to share your slides?
 Google Slides is your new best friend!)

 Check out my growing collection of slide templates in the Our Yellow Bench Shop:

 PS.
 Did you know that you can get an absolutely FREE teaching resource from me each month?
 It's true!
-Sign up at the bottom of this page for my monthly newsletter and get something unique, creative and beautiful for your classroom 🥰
+Subscribe to receive my monthly newsletter and get something unique, creative and beautiful for your classroom 🥰